RedBrickBurrito/TecFood/README.md

 # TecFood

-App to provide a feasible food service for the all the campuses.
+An app to provide a feasible food service for the all the campuses.